rerun-io/rerun/docs/content/howto/extend/extend-ui.md

 ---
-title: Extend the Viewer in Rust
+title: By implementing custom visualizations (Rust only)
 order: 2
 description: How to extend the Rerun Viewer UI using Rust and egui
 ---